Wolof

 The Garay script is an alphabet.
 This means that it is largely phonetic in nature, where each letter represents a basic sound.
 See the table to the right for a brief overview of features for the modern Wolof orthography using the Latin script.

 The orthography is not fully bicameral.
-Consonant letters, including the vowel support, have upper- and lowercase forms, but characters used to write vowels do not have casing forms.
+Consonant letters, including the word-initial vowel carrier, have uppercase and lowercase forms, but characters used to write vowels do not.

-Because the sign for the vowel ɛ is identical to the sign that indicates prenasalisation, 10D69 is used in both cases.
-When the prenasalised stops are followed by the sound ɛ they use 10D4D, rather than the normal combining mark.
+The sign for the vowel ɛ is identical to the sign that indicates prenasalisation, and the combining mark 10D69 is used in both cases.
+When stops that can be prenasalised are followed by the sound ɛ they use 10D4D for the vowel, rather than the normal combining mark.

 Words that begin with a vowel sound precede the vowel characters with a bicameral 'vowel carrier' (10D70), much like the alef in Arabic.